protesilaos/my-website/_codelog/2022-04-07-all-emacs-projects-sourcehut.md

 In principle, SourceHut is a paid service (which is consistent with software freedom), though they accept registrations free of charge for the time being.
-One needs to register an account only if they host a project there.  **An account is not required to participate on the mailing lists.**
+One needs to register an account only if they host a project there.  **An account is not required to participate in the mailing lists.**

 I purchased a one-year subscription for EUR 20.
 This is the lowest tier